Excoriation Disorder: Understanding Chronic Skin Picking

-At Chase Lodge Hospital, we understand the physical and emotional toll of this condition and offer specialised assessment and treatment to support those affected.
+At Chase Lodge Hospital, we appreciate the physical and emotional impact that these symptoms can have and provide expert assessment and treatment to help sufferers.

 Symptoms and Diagnosis

-- Persistent and uncontrollable urges to pick at their skin, resulting in noticeable wounds or scarring.
+• Uncontrolled urges to pick at their skin, leading to visible wounds or scarring.

 Treatment at Chase Lodge Hospital

-Our multidisciplinary team at Chase Lodge Hospital offers a range of evidence-based treatment options, tailored to the needs of each patient.
+Our team of specialists at Chase Lodge Hospital provide a wide variety of evidence-based treatments, designed to meet the specific needs of every individual.
 These include:

 1. Cognitive-Behavioural Therapy (CBT)

-- Habit Reversal Training (HRT): Helping individuals recognise triggers and develop alternative responses.
+• Habit Reversal Training (HRT): Aiding people to identify triggers and teach different responses.

 2. Medication Options